earlyburg/communico_plus/README.txt

-This Communico module provides both a simple plug and play event feeds integration with the Communico "Attend" product as well as a more generic API service.

-The first feature, a simple feeds integration, is provided with a configurable block that allows feeds from Communico to be pulled in, displayed and themed in different regions of your site.
-These blocks are customizable by number of events, date ranges, and tags.

-The second more advanced integration, the API service, is an abstracted Communico service that provides functions for GET/POST calls to the Communico API and handles the authentication steps and timeouts automatically.
+This module integrates content from <a href="https://communico.us/" title="Communico">Communico</a> into Drupal.
+The module makes use of the <a href="https://api.communico.co/docs/" title="Communico api">Communico api</a> to retrieve data about Events and Reservations and display them.

+The module creates two blocks, a basic feed block which is configurable and a "wall" type events display that can be filtered.
+Optionally there is a calendar view that can be utilized, the display of which can be toggled.

+Thie module provides a service called 'communico_plus.connector' which provide 8 methods for advanced programmers to access data from Communico once Communico API access has been configured for the module.

-To utilize this module you will need a Communico API access key and secret.
-Which must be entered on the main configuration page to utilize either feature of the module.
+You will need a Communico API access key and secret, which must be entered on the main configuration page to utilize the module.

-For more information about Communico, please see their website: https://communico.co/ This is really important!
+For more information about Communico, please see their website: https://communico.co/

+Installation:

+1. Enable the module
+2. Go to the admin page "/admin/config/communico_plus/config" and input the correct information for your environment and save the config.
+3. Check the " Rebuild the filter block select element values" checkbox and hit save.
+This is    necessary to build the library locations dropdown.